j54j6/ESPBase/README.md

 If you find any bugs please report it, i'll fix it as fast as possible...
 This is my private project in a very early state, i might change some functionalities but i try to add and change all features without changing the general function, you dont need any changes if i update my Baseprogram, only new functionalities or parameters will change.
 Only if there is no other way than a complete change e.g security fixes i will change complete interfaces but in this case i will write it in README and ChangeLog

+priority work:
+    -> Add @PJON to this project as NetworkBase

 postponed work:

     -> switch from linear Webserver to Async Webserver (branch: dev)